patricklafrance/wmfnext-shell/README.md

 );
 ```

-At this point, you should be able to start your React application and see _Hello world!_
+At this point, you should be able to start your React application and see __Hello world!__

 Now, let's assume that you want to load a remote module at runtime with [Webpack Module Federation](https://webpack.js.org/concepts/module-federation/) (make sure you installed `wmfnext-remote-loader` dependency).

-👉 The first thing to do is to configure Webpack and add the [ModuleFederationPlugin](https://webpack.js.org/plugins/module-federation-plugin).
+👉 The first thing to do is to configure Webpack and add [ModuleFederationPlugin](https://webpack.js.org/plugins/module-federation-plugin).

 ```js
 // host - webpack.dev.js